English Pea Salad

 5 from 6 votes

-This yummy Pea Salad, made with bacon and blue cheese, is the perfect Springtime side dish.
-Be sure to try this soon!
+This yummy English Pea Salad, made with fresh English peas, crisp veggies, and creamy dressing plus {bacon and blue cheese}, is the perfect springtime side dish.

 servings 6 servings